Metastatic Breast Cancer: Symptoms, Treatment, Research

 In addition, BCRF supports several large initiatives through our flagship Evelyn H. Lauder Founder’s Fund for Metastatic Breast Cancer Research.
 Founder’s Fund–supported studies led to the development of an experimental model system that precisely mimics human breast metastases as well as an open-access online database of metastases models.
 Both of these tools have been made readily available to the research community to further metastatic breast cancer research.

-AURORA-EU is a large research initiative sponsored by the Breast International Group (BIG) that analyzes tumor and blood samples from metastatic breast cancer patients to better understand the disease, including how it progresses over time and why it responds well or not to specific treatments.
+AURORA EU is a large research initiative sponsored by the Breast International Group (BIG) that analyzes tumor and blood samples from metastatic breast cancer patients to better understand the disease, including how it progresses over time and why it responds well or not to specific treatments.
+It published its first findings in 2021.

-AURORA-US harnesses the extensive clinical trial infrastructure of the Translational Breast Cancer Research Consortium, a model clinical trials program accelerating advances in breast cancer care.
+AURORA US harnesses the extensive clinical trial infrastructure of the Translational Breast Cancer Research Consortium, a model clinical trials program accelerating advances in breast cancer care.
 It is comprised of two components: a retrospective analysis of primary and metastatic tumors plus prospective clinical trials.
+It published its first findings in 2022.

 In addition, research is revealing that in certain patients—those with HER2-positive breast cancer—some metastases can be prevented.
 Research is the reason we are finally seeing real momentum in metastatic breast cancer research.
 We are on the cusp of groundbreaking developments in stage 4 breast cancer research, and BCRF is committed to leading the way.